juba/scatterD3/README.md

 See [the visual guide](https://juba.github.io/scatterD3/articles/introduction.html) for a step-by-step guide and details about the different function arguments.

+`scatterD3` provides a built-in SVG export of the current widget view.
+As an [HTML widget](http://www.htmlwidgets.org/), you can also include it in an [Rmarkdown](https://rmarkdown.rstudio.com/) HTML document while keeping its interactive features.

 ## Shiny integration

 Like every R HTML widget, shiny integration is straightforward.
 But as a D3